artem-snopkov/pjplan/README.md

 tester = Resource(name='Tester', calendar=work_calendar)
 ```

-Now we can create schedule for out project:
+Now we can create schedule for our project:
 ```python
 from datetime import datetime
 from pjplan import ForwardScheduler